jimmyb0b/action_mailer/README.md

 	- attachments - any files to send with email
 	- mail - the actual text of the email.
 This can make use any of the headers that you've defined.

+Action Mailer can send emails through an email app such as gmail, mailgun, or others.
+You can also send from a local server, but to do so, you need to have two servers running, one for you're app and another for the mailer.

+Important Notes:

+Not all clients accept an email formatted with HTML, so it's best practice to create both and HTML and a text email.
+Action Mailer will automatically generate both.

+Action Mailer is intgrateed with Active Job, so you decide when you want to send emails.
+Either immediately with 'deliver_now' or use 'deliver_later' to set a different delivery schedule.